 Proof assistants have a wide range of applications from mathematical theorems (including some, like the four colour theorem, that have no proof without the use of a computer) to program verification (which can be crucial for critical software, e.g. in aviation settings or cryptography).

-To this end, the course focuses on introducing general concepts found in proof assistants through practice in the Coq proof assistant, and also mentions aspects of the underlying type theory.
+To this end, the course focuses on introducing general concepts found in proof assistants through practice in the Rocq proof assistant, and also mentions aspects of the underlying type theory.
 A complementary introduction to type systems is part of the course Foundations of proof systems.

 Main information

-The class takes place in room 1004 from 08:45 to 11:45.
-The first lecture is on September 23rd.
+The class takes place in room 1004 on

 Note